dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Prior to EF Core 3.0, EF Core would send `PRAGMA foreign_keys = 1` when a connection to SQLite is opened.
+Before EF Core 3.0, EF Core would send `PRAGMA foreign_keys = 1` when a connection to SQLite is opened.

 **New behavior**